zhangchl007/MCW-App-modernization/Hands-on lab/HOL unguided - App modernization.md

 # App modernization hands-on lab unguided

 ## Abstract and learning objectives

-Modernize legacy on-premise applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using AAD.
+In this hands-on lab, you will implement the steps to modernize legacy on-premises applications and infrastructure by leveraging cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory.

-Learning Objectives:

-- Use Azure App Services
-- Protect app secrets using Key Vault
-- Empower business users to create ad-hoc CRUD mobile apps with PowerApps
-- Centralize authorization across Azure services using AAD
-- Orchestrate between services such as Office 365 email and mobile using Flow
-- Use Search to make files full text searchable
-- Use Azure API Management to import an existing API
+At the end of this hands-on lab, you will be better able to build solutions for modernizing legacy on-premises applications and infrastructure using cloud services, and implement a mix of web and mobile services secured by Azure Active Directory.

 ## Overview